Many people often question the wisdom of selecting integrity as Three Pillar’s core value.

-Isn’t integrity a must have for any business?
+Isn’t integrity a must-have for any business?
 Isn’t it table stakes, the foundation of any working relationship?
-Is it really something that is different about us as at Three Pillar?
+Is it really something that is different about us at Three Pillar?

-There is no doubt that most organizations expect others operate with integrity, unfortunately, it has been my experience that far too few people actually operate with integrity themselves.
-At Three Pillar we actively live integrity.
+There is no doubt that most organizations expect others to operate with integrity.
+Unfortunately, it has been my experience that far too few people actually operate with integrity themselves.
+At Three Pillar, we actively live integrity.

 Too many people believe that integrity is nothing more than a fancy word for honesty.
 Undoubtedly, honesty is a key component, but integrity requires much more.
 It is defined by the dictionary in the following three ways:

 1) “Adherence to strong moral and ethical principles; soundness of moral character; honesty”